oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 ### allow-dhcp

-To allow a VM to get an IP address from the subnet on top the network to which its port is attached, and assuming that port has port-security active, it is required to white-list the DHCP traffic.
+To allow a VM to get an IP address from the subnet on top of the network to which its port is attached, and assuming that port has port-security active, it is required to white-list the DHCP traffic.